-A scope of assessment determined by management may be judged as inappropriate by an external auditor as a result of the external auditor's procedures.
-In such a case, management should reaccomplish the assessment procedures for the new scope of assessment.
-However, such reaccomplishment may sometimes be difficult due to a limited timeframe.
-Therefore, soon after management determines the scope of assessment, management should discuss the basis and the results of the scope with the auditor, as appropriate.
+A scope of assessment determined by the management may be judged as inappropriate by an external auditor as a result of the external auditor's procedures.
+In such a case, the management should conduct the assessment procedures again for the new scope of assessment.
+However, such conducting again may sometimes be difficult due to a limited timeframe.
+Therefore, soon after the management determines the scope of assessment, it should discuss the basis and the results of the scope with the auditor, as appropriate.